akyriako/typesense-helm/README.md

 > [!IMPORTANT]
-> This Helm Chart is unopinionated on how you are going to expose Typesense or Typesense Dashboard services,
+> This Helm Chart is unopinionated on how you are going to expose *Typesense* or *Typesense Dashboard* services,
-> and that's why **no** LoadBalancer or Ingress is provided.
-Nevertheless, it is strongly recommended **not** exposing
+> and that's why **no** LoadBalancer or Ingress solution is provided.
+Nevertheless, **it is strongly recommended not exposing**
 > Typesense service out of the cluster as is, but use a reverse proxy instead. {Here]() you can find an example.

 ## Deployment